uyuni-project/uyuni/web/html/src/TYPESCRIPT_MIGRATION.md

 TODO: Karl will fix this in a followup PR.
 About 10 files need manual `Node` -> `React.ReactNode`.

+### `Property 'children' does not exist on type 'IntrinsicAttributes'`

+This can happen when you have a string prop `headingLevel: string` and want to use it in JSX to create an element such as `<HeadingLevel style={{ width: "85%" }}>`.
+To solve the problem, let TS know that you expect this to be a node name, not a string: `headingLevel: keyof JSX.IntrinsicElements`

 ## Technical tidbits

 We rely on TS 4.1.2, 3.x does not give sufficient debugging output for automatic migrations.